Corporate Insolvency Explained

 - Trading losses are continually occurring, and cash flow is problematic.
 The sale of stock is slow, and debts aren’t collected systematically.

-- An absence of a budget or business plan or one that is insufficient to monitor operations and the company’s financial position is not known.
+- An absence of a budget or business plan or insufficient to monitor operations and the company’s financial position is unknown.